 Spread your wings and experience this wildly stunning spot in north Goa.
 Float through the Mystic Woods as over 100 different butterfly species flutter around you.

-What should we not miss in Goa?
+What should I not miss in Goa?

-For those who are beach-dwellers, head to Candolim Beach or Arambol Beach for spectacular views and cool swims.
+In Goa, do not miss a chance to go scuba diving, or at least take a beach trip.
+Head to Candolim Beach or Arambol Beach for spectacular views and cool swims.
 Agonda Beach is also a tourist hotspot for its turtle population.

-What is very famous in Goa?
+What is famous in North Goa?

+Famous attractions include North Goa, and the Basilica of Bom Jesus, the resting place of Francis Xavier.
+You will also find the Goa Collective Bazaar, a famous shopping district.
 No trip to North Goa would be complete without a trip to the aromatic Tropical Spice Plantation, of which the region is well known.

 How many days are enough to spend in Goa?